 Pregnant women have more circulating fluids in their bodies

 In pregnancy, pregnant women have more circulating fluid in their bodies.
 This fluid volume increases by as much as 50% and gradually increases fairly early in the first trimester.
+Fluids are so important for pregnant women and nursing mothers.
 Not only does blood volume increase, but as the baby grows and your uterus expands, amniotic fluid accumulates in the uterus where it:

 - Provides baby with a protective cushion from the outside world

 - It helps their lungs develop properly (the baby breaths in amniotic fluid, which is full of lung-supporting hormones, nutrients, and antibodies)

 - Keeps a consistent temperature around baby, just like a warm bath.